ajn96/iSensor-SPI-Buffer/README.md

 ![Buffered Capture Data Flow](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/Data_Capture_Flow.jpg)

-**Interrupt Signaling**
+**User Interrupt Signaling (to host)**

-Each of the four DIO lines from the iSensor-SPI-Buffer to the master device can be configured to operate in one of three modes
+Each of the four DIO lines from the iSensor-SPI-Buffer to the master device can be configured to operate in one of four modes
-* Data Ready Interrupt Mode: The selected DIO will go high when a specified number of samples are available to be dequeued.
+* Watermark Interrupt Mode: The selected DIO will go high when a specified number of samples are available to be dequeued.
 This allows a master device to simply monitor the data ready interrupt signal for a positive edge, and then dequeue a large number of IMU data samples
 * Buffer Full Interrupt Mode: The selected DIO will go high when the buffer is full
+* Error Interrupt Mode: The selected DIO will go high when an error is detected and flagged in the STATUS register
 * Pin Pass-Through Mode: The DIO output from the IMU (e.g. a data ready signal or sync signal) will be directly connected to the master device, using an ADG1611 switch.
 When a DIO is configured in pin pass-through mode it cannot be used for interrupt signalling

 The state of each interrupt signal is checked and updated on each iteration of the main cyclic executive loop.
 This ensures quick response time to changes in the buffer state while maintaining a simple program flow.